tinchee/r3d_TensorRT/README.md

 # r3d_TensorRT
-An [r3d network](https://arxiv.org/abs/1711.11248) implemented with TensorRT8.x, The weight of the model comes from PyTorch.
+A [r3d network](https://arxiv.org/abs/1711.11248) implemented with TensorRT8.x, The weight of the model comes from PyTorch.
 A description of the models in Pytroch can be found [here](https://pytorch.org/vision/stable/models.html#video-classification)

 ## Enviroments